 The Plans provide pension benefits based on (i) the participant's highest average salary for 60 consecutive months within the 120 consecutive months prior to retirement ("final average salary"), (ii) the portion of final average salary in excess of the Social Security taxable wage base in the year of retirement, and (iii) the participant's length of service.
-Participants in the Plans whose age and years of service equal 75 are entitled to an annual pension benefit for life, payable in equal monthly installments.
+Participants in the Plans whose age and years of service equal 75 or more are entitled to an annual pension benefit for life, payable in equal monthly installments.
 Participants may earn increased pension benefits by working additional years.
-Benefits payable to a participant who retires between ages 55 and 59 with less than 30 years of service are subject to a reduction of $1 \frac{1}{2}$ percent for each full year of retirement before age 60.
+Benefits payable to a participant who retires between ages 55 and 60 with less than 30 years of service are subject to a reduction of 1 1/2 percent for each year of retirement before age 60, and benefits payable to a participant who retires below age 55 are actuarily reduced, irrespective of the participant's years of service.
 Early retirement reduction factors are not applied to pensions of employees electing retirement at age 55 or older with at least 30 years of service.
 However, benefits payable on the portion of final average salary in excess of the Social Security taxable wage base to a participant who retires before age 65 are subject to IRS reduction factors.
-The years of service covered by the Plans are for Mr. McGrath, 31 years; Mr. McCann, 38 years; Mr. Soutar, 36 years; Mr. Evans, 20 years and Mr. Woodbury, 5 years.
+The years of service covered by the Plans are for Mr. McGrath, 32 years; Mr. McCann, 39 years; Mr. Soutar, 37 years; Mr. Evans, 21 years and Mr. Bram, 32 years.
 Current salary rates covered by the Plans for Messrs.
-McGrath, McCann, Soutar, Evans and Woodbury are \$585,000, \$368,000 \$313,000, \$286,000 and \$254,000, respectively.
+McGrath, McCann, Soutar, Evans and Bram are \$640,000, \$392,000, \$333,000, \$305,000 and \$272,000, respectively.
 The Plans provide an annual adjustment equal to the lesser of 3% or 3/4 of the annual increase in the Consumer Price Index to offset partially the effects of inflation.